nil1729/poll-app/README.md

 ---

 * ### Security
-1. Encrypt passwords.
+1. Encrypt passwords with `bcrypt`
-2. Prevent cross site scripting - XSS.
+2. Prevent cross site scripting - `XSS` using `xss-clean`.
-3. Prevent NoSQL injections.
+3. Prevent NoSQL injections using `express-mongo-sanitize`.
-4. Add a rate limit for requests of 50 requests per 10 minutes.
+4. Add a rate limit for requests of 50 requests per 10 minutes using `express-rate-limit`.
-5. Protect against http param polution.
+5. Protect against http param polution using `hpp`.
-6. Add headers for security (helmet).
+6. Add headers for security using `helmet`.
-7. Use cors to make API public.
+7. Use `CORS` to make API public.

 ---